Q: Iím getting married! When should I bring my gown in for alterations?

 Q: Do I need to take my gown to a cleaners before or after alterations?

-A: If you have a sample gown, absolutely take it to a cleaners before wearing it or having someone work on it!
+If you have a sample gown, absolutely take it to a cleaners before wearing it or having someone work on it!
 You donít want someone elseís armpit juice on your gorgeous, elegant gown anyway!
 Ask your vendor if you are unsure whether it has already been cleaned.

 Q: Where do I get it pressed?
 I donít intend to wear a well-fitting but wrinkly gown on my wedding day.

 A: Pressing (and getting your gown aisle-ready before pickup) is included in our total price for alterations!
-If youíre traveling far from Chicago for your wedding, ask your hotel if they can do some last-minute steaming for you upon your gownís arrival, if necessary.
+If youíre traveling far from Chicago for your wedding, ask your hotel in advance if they can do some last-minute steaming for you upon your gownís arrival, if necessary.

 Q: When do you accept payment for bridal work?